 - to redistribute the code they have modified.

 When it comes to choosing a free ERP, consider open source.
 However, you should know that there are some exceptions.
 While OSS is usually free, check the price of additional options, functionalities, updates, and features.
 In case you have no experience with OSS, hire a specialist who is able to provide complete technical support to your open-source software.
 Besides, you should read a completely open source ERP review to know everything about the software of your choosing.

 Now, when you know what features to look for in your open source ERP Java-based or another technology-based, you are ready to look through our list of top 5 systems we would recommend.

 ADempiere is 100% focused on Java clients.
 Here are the key benefits which this pure Java solution offers:

 - Feasibility.
 The product complies with industry standards, ensures a great base of developers providing support and scalability to meet the needs of the fast-changing markets.

 - Free suit.
-The software is open to public released under a free license.
+The software is open to public release under a free license.
 However, the company offers development and support at affordable prices.

 - Support.
 The product has a huge community worldwide.
 In case you have any issues with use or maintenance, you can contact any of the world’s communities of ADempiere for support.